sumandeb003/Ariane_Trojans_for_Pyverilog/README.md

 4. `vectoradd_TP3.v` contains the trojan TP3

-5. The `A to Z of Using HW2VEC for Hardware Trojan Detection.ipynb` mentions how I installed HW2VEC and used it for detecting hardware trojans (HTs).
+5. The `A to Z of Using HW2VEC for Hardware Trojan Detection.ipynb` file mentions how I installed HW2VEC and used it for detecting hardware trojans (HTs).
 It refers to the file `use_case_2.py` in this repository.